-During 2021, the Credit Union received \$161 (2020 - \$327) in dividends on Central 1 Class F shares, and subsequently redeemed \$4,744 (2020 - \$94) shares.
+In 2021, the Credit Union received \$161 in dividends on Central 1 Class F shares and subsequently redeemed \$4,744 shares.
+The Credit Union did not hold Class F shares in 2022.

 As there is no active market for these shares, the shares are not sellable, and, as a result of continued investment in these shares, the Credit Union receives significant benefits from Central 1, fair market value is not reliably determinable as future cash flows cannot be adequately predicted with a standard valuation technique.
 As a result, these shares are measured at FVOCI.